Poshti (furniture)

 Poshti (پشتی) is a backrest cushion upholstered with rug fragments.
-It is a traditional piece of furniture and part of the Iranian culture as well as Afghan culture.
+It is a traditional piece of furniture and part of the Iranian culture.
 Similar in appearance to a pillow but sturdier in material, poshti can have a square or rectangular shape.
 It is most commonly a one-piece item placed against the wall, but can come in two identical pieces as well, with one item placed on the floor as a mattress.

+Etymology

+The term "poshti" derives from the Persian word "posht" (پشت), meaning "back," with the suffix "-i" indicating association, thus translating to "backrest."

+Cultural significance and usage

 In traditional family gatherings such as Yalda, a set of poshtis were placed around a korsi and everyone would sit on the floor leaning against a poshti.
 Poshti is still sometimes used alongside modern furniture in Iran, however with changing lifestyles, it is becoming a decorative piece.

+Apart from their functional use, poshtis hold cultural significance in Iranian homes and are often associated with hospitality and traditional seating arrangements.
+They are typically handcrafted using fragments of Persian carpets or kilim, featuring intricate designs and patterns that vary by region.
+These variations reflect Iran’s diverse textile traditions and historical craftsmanship.